Umuzi-org/ACN-syllabus/content/projects/oop/animals/part1/_index.md

 # ["Bark", "Meow", "Bark"]
 ```

-Add some functionality to `adoptPet` so that the error/exception, `Cannot adopt the same pet twice!`, gets raised if you try to adopt the same pet twice.
+Add some functionality to `adoptPet` so that the error/exception, `Cannot adopt the same pet twice!`, gets raised/thrown if you try to adopt the same pet twice.

 For example,